 There are a wide variety of skill sets one needs to work in the video game industry.
 A Bachelor’s Degree is highly recommended and likely required for most industry positions.
 For example, an artist should have experience with Illustrator, Photoshop, 3D Studio – and so on.
 A programmer should have a complete understanding of programming language and a game designer, for example, should have not only the technical skills (3D Studio Max) but strong writing skills.
 There are also people needed on the creative side to create artwork for the video game packages and sales, marketing, and public relations sides to sell, market, and promote the games.
 As games become more advanced and technology changes, so will the needs of those who are creating video games.
 One industry expert says today’s workers need a demo, either from an accredited video game industry training program, or one created on your own.
 A good demo is what can launch a career in this industry.

 Video game industry workers make good money, programmers and engineers make about $57,000 a year when starting out, and up to about $94,000 per year.
 Lead programmers make about $83,000 and video game technical directors make about $72,600 at the entry-level and can average between $79,000-$128,000 mid-career.
 Salaries for artists were between $44,300 to $76,200 and animators made between $49,800 and $82,000 per year.
 Video game designers make around $51,000 to $83,000 per year.
 A creative director or lead designer can make about $60,000 to start and average around $92,000 further along in their career.

 The entertainment industry is hot, and people of all levels, from young kids to those over 50, enjoy the entertainment provided through playing video games.
 As technology continues to advance, the games we play will only get better and better.
-From role playing, to computer to sports, adventure and online, the gaming industry should continue to provide a variety of good paying and rewarding job opportunities now and well into the future.
+From role-playing to computers to sports, adventure and online, the gaming industry should continue to provide a variety of good-paying and rewarding job opportunities now and well into the future.